BTG plc (BTG) Rating Reiterated by JPMorgan Chase & Co.

-BTG plc (LON:BTG)‘s stock had its “neutral” rating reiterated by analysts at JPMorgan Chase & Co. in a note issued to investors on Tuesday.
-They currently have a GBX 790 ($9.76) price objective on the stock.
-JPMorgan Chase & Co.’s target price would indicate a potential upside of 39.82% from the company’s current price.
+BTG plc (LON:BTG)‘s stock had its “neutral” rating reissued by investment analysts at JPMorgan Chase & Co. in a research note issued on Tuesday.
+They currently have a GBX 790 ($9.93) price objective on the stock.
+JPMorgan Chase & Co.’s price objective would suggest a potential upside of 37.75% from the company’s current price.

-Other equities analysts have also issued reports about the stock.
-Numis Securities Ltd reiterated a “buy” rating and issued a GBX 900 ($11.12) target price on shares of BTG plc in a report on Wednesday, January 25th.
-Jefferies Group LLC decreased their target price on shares of BTG plc from GBX 860 ($10.62) to GBX 775 ($9.57) and set a “buy” rating on the stock in a report on Tuesday, January 24th.
-Panmure Gordon reiterated a “buy” rating and issued a GBX 737 ($9.10) target price on shares of BTG plc in a report on Thursday, January 5th.
-Deutsche Bank AG decreased their target price on shares of BTG plc from GBX 800 ($9.88) to GBX 775 ($9.57) and set a “buy” rating on the stock in a report on Thursday, January 26th.
-Finally, Peel Hunt reiterated a “hold” rating and issued a GBX 630 ($7.78) target price on shares of BTG plc in a report on Friday, February 24th.
-Three research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and a consensus price target of GBX 765.25 ($9.45).
+Other analysts have also issued research reports about the company.
+Panmure Gordon restated a “buy” rating and issued a GBX 737 ($9.26) price objective on shares of BTG plc in a report on Thursday, January 26th.
+Numis Securities Ltd restated a “buy” rating and issued a GBX 900 ($11.31) price objective on shares of BTG plc in a report on Wednesday, January 25th.
+Jefferies Group LLC restated a “buy” rating and issued a GBX 860 ($10.81) price objective on shares of BTG plc in a report on Thursday, January 5th.
+Peel Hunt restated a “hold” rating and issued a GBX 630 ($7.92) price objective on shares of BTG plc in a report on Friday, February 24th.
+Finally, Deutsche Bank AG cut their price objective on BTG plc from GBX 800 ($10.05) to GBX 775 ($9.74) and set a “buy” rating for the company in a report on Thursday, January 26th.
+Three equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+The company has an average rating of “Buy” and an average price target of GBX 765.25 ($9.62).

-WARNING: “BTG plc (BTG) Rating Reiterated by JPMorgan Chase & Co.” was originally published by Chaffey Breeze and is the property of of Chaffey Breeze.
-If you are accessing this article on another domain, it was illegally stolen and republished in violation of U.S. & international copyright and trademark law.
-The correct version of this article can be accessed at https://www.chaffeybreeze.com/2017/03/23/btg-plc-btg-rating-reiterated-by-jpmorgan-chase-co.html.
+COPYRIGHT VIOLATION WARNING: “BTG plc (BTG) Rating Reiterated by JPMorgan Chase & Co.” was originally published by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are viewing this story on another site, it was stolen and reposted in violation of US and international copyright & trademark law.
+The legal version of this story can be accessed at https://www.chaffeybreeze.com/2017/03/28/btg-plc-btg-rating-reiterated-by-jpmorgan-chase-co-2.html.

 BTG plc is engaged in the business of healthcare, focusing on Interventional Medicine therapies for liver cancer, emphysema and vascular disorders, specialty pharmaceuticals for acute care uses, and a licensing business.
 The Company operates through three segments: Interventional Medicine, Specialty Pharmaceuticals and Licensing.